appuio/techlab/additional-labs/development_environment.md

 * oc 1.3+
 * Docker 1.10

-If all the prerequisits are met and docker is running, openshift can be started with:
+If all the prerequisits are met and Docker is running, Openshift can be started with:

 ```bash
 oc cluster up